HydraCG/Specifications/README.md

 - the effect of a filter
   - how a filter maps input values to a selection

+#### Dependencies
+- on Collections, since they are being filtered
+- on URI Templates, since some filters require generating a page URI
+- on Fields, since they relate the filter to its effect

 ### Actions
 **Actions express manipulations of resources through representations.**